erikorange/adsb-scanner-pitft/docs/install.md

 access_token = ''
 access_token_secret = ''
 ```
 Substitute your Twitter API keys.
+If you don't want the Twitter function, then use the above format as-is (no keys) and leave the Tweet option disabled when the ads-b scanner starts.

 Save this file for the __Application Install__ step.

 ## Application Install
 ```